MartaTatyana/smartphone_data/README.md

 The code then performs manipulateions with data described in the CodeBook.md file.

-Finally the output file is saved in the working directory as .csv file.
+Finally the output file is saved in the working directory as .txt file.